crflynn/sklearn-instrumentation/docs/instruments/opentelemetry.rst

 OpenTelemetry Instruments
 =========================

-To use OpenTelemetry instrumentation.
-Install with the ``opentelemetry`` extra:
+To use OpenTelemetry instrumentation, install with the ``opentelemetry`` extra:

 .. code-block:: bash